torvista/Zen_Cart-Structured_Data/README.md

 "recommended" dimensions by users: 600x321 (1.867:1)

 ## Changelog
-See commit history for further changes
+See the commit history for subsequent changes.

-2025 02 11 - Convert to encapsulated plugin, update of install and spreadsheet with script-based additional constants.
+2025 02 19 - Convert to an encapsulated plugin, fix for breadcrumb containing quotes, update of install and spreadsheet with script-based additional constants.

 2025 02 10 - torvista:
 modify reviewsArray name to prevent conflict with reviews on product page.